aks9388/geeksforgeeks/README.md

 # geeksforgeeks
 Solutions for GeeksforGeeks
+### *nodeServer contains the links of geeksforgeeks sorted in ascending order of difficulties
 ## Arrays
 - Find a Fixed Point (Value equal to index) in a given array
 - Replace every element with the greatest element on right side